 Fabric protectants make a hydrophobic layer on the top of the cloth, preventing liquids from soaking in the seat and protecting dirt and stains from sticking to fibers.

-There are more options out there, but these two are proven products that work as well as possible.
+There are more options out there, but these two are proven products that I’ve had the best experiences with.

 - Clean your seats thoroughly